Source: Cambridge MBA FAQs

 Retaking the GMAT may be useful if:

-• Your GMAT score is clearly below the Cambridge class average
+- Your GMAT score is clearly below the Cambridge class average

-• Your academic background is not quantitative
+- Your academic background is weak or lacks quantitative coursework

 When Retaking the GMAT May Not Help

-A retake may not be necessary if:
+Retaking the GMAT may not be worth it if:

-• Your work experience and leadership profile are strong
+- Your work experience and leadership profile are strong

-• Your essays or career goals need more attention
+- Your essays or career goals need more attention

-• You are close to application deadlines
+- You are close to application deadlines

 Cambridge MBA GMAT Waiver & GRE Option